Bayesian inferences on uncertain ranks and orderings: Application to ranking players and lineups: Introduction

 \section{Introduction}

 Making inference on orderings among parameters is of widespread importance.
 These may represent, for example, abilities of individuals or teams performing a given task \citep{cattelan2013dynamic}, treatment effects in clinical trials \citep{rucker2015ranking}, health and social indices of geographical regions \citep{marriott2017caste}, consumer preferences in search engines \citep{park2015search}, and educational systems \citep{millot2015international}.
 Standard statistical techniques for inferring such orderings aim to estimate a ranking of parameters.
 These have classically included ranking the posterior means or using the posterior expected ranks \citep{laird1989empirical, lin2006loss}; we refer the reader to \cite{henderson2016making} for a more nuanced technique.
-Ranking statements typically summarize orderings in parameters; it can be challenging to assess and summarize uncertainty in such statements.
-This is especially true in scenarios where parameter values are similar or the amount of data is limited relative to the number of parameters.
-In such settings, it is particularly important to not over-interpret a single estimated ranking but instead to carefully account for uncertainty in rank-based decision making and inferences.
+Other methods have been developed based on the type of data at hand.
+For example, when data originate directly from paired comparisons between competing units, the Bradley-Terry model (\citealt{bradley1952rank}) has become a popular option to estimate each unit's ``ability'' which are then used to produce a ranking (\citealt{agresti, hunter:2004,caron2012efficient}).
+Recent work dedicated to Bradley-Terry type models has focused on generalizations of the base model.
+For example, \cite{dittrich1998modelling} allow unit-specific covariates to inform ability estimates, and \cite{huang2008ranking} use group information to estimate individual abilities.
+When preference data are available, \cite{vitelli2018probabilistic} recently developed a method based on the Mallows model that produces rankings.
+In this same setting, \cite{Caron:2014} developed a method that produces rankings based on a Plackett-Luce model.